IgniteUI/indigo-design-docfx/en/components/hierarchical-grid.md

 ## Detach from Symbol

-Similar to the Grid, the Hierarchical Grid is essentially a repeater of columns, rows, and nested grids forming a visual hierarchy.
+Similarly to the Grid, the Hierarchical Grid is essentially a repeater of columns, rows, and nested grids forming a visual hierarchy.
 Therefore, the easiest way to use it is by dragging one of the predefined grids to your artboard - there are three presets available for the three [display densities](grid-display-density.md) supported.
 Once in your artboard, by right-clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu you should see the following in your layers panel under the newly appeared group:

 | Layer                                | Use                                                                                                                                                  |
 | ------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------- |